pvjeetze/Heterogeneity-RootWaterUptake/README.md

-# MATLAB code for modelling root water uptake in heterogeneous soil
+# MATLAB code for modelling root water uptake in two-dimensional heterogeneous soil domain

 This script includes model code of the following article: